European Innovation Council

 Grant in 2022

-ELEM Biotech SL is a biomedical software company based in Barcelona, Spain, that specializes in creating virtual human beings using advanced mathematical modeling and cloud computing.
-Founded in 2018 by researchers from the Barcelona Supercomputing Center, ELEM has developed Alya Red, a suite of simulation tools designed for the medical device and pharmaceutical industries.
-Utilizing a Software-as-a-Service model, Alya Red allows for the simulation of cardiovascular and respiratory systems on virtual patients.
-By integrating high-performance computing, computational biomechanics, and data analysis, ELEM's technology enables biomedical companies and clinicians to improve diagnoses, plan treatments, and optimize drug delivery and medical devices.
+ELEM Biotech SL is a biomedical software company based in Barcelona, Spain, that specializes in creating virtual human models through advanced mathematical modeling and cloud computing.
+Founded in 2018 by researchers from the Barcelona Supercomputing Center, ELEM has developed a suite of simulation tools known as Alya Red.
+This platform operates on a Software-as-a-Service model and is designed for the medical device and pharmaceutical industries.
+Alya Red allows for the simulation of cardiovascular and respiratory systems on virtual patients, utilizing high-performance computing, computational biomechanics, and data analysis.
+These virtual avatars enable biomedical companies and healthcare professionals to enhance diagnostics, plan treatments, optimize drug delivery, and improve medical devices.

 AcouSort